 Wow, I didn’t know you spoke Portuguese.
 You kept that one on the sly Frank.
 You just guaranteed yourself a place to spend your Lazy Sunday.

 Firstly you can try your luck at betting.
 I believe you should really have some insight on the horse scene if you are truly thinking of splashing the cash.
 We bet 10 reais on some rather funnly named sprinters: Breese (spelt exactly like that); Very Best Friend; Saí da Frente (Get out the Way).
 Suffice to say we won nothing except pure joy of yelling these names at the top of our lungs.

 To bet you have to head inside the main building.
 The entrance is on Praça Santos Dumont, 31.
 Gávea, directly opposite the botanical gardens.

-There are a staggering eight restaurants on the Jockey grounds.
+There are a staggering eight restaurants on the Jockey club Rio grounds.
 I admit, being a humbly low earner/ saver I haven’t tested them all.
-You can check the Jockey website for a complete low-down (I appoligise for non Portuguese speakers).
+You can check the Jockey website for a complete low-down (I apologize for non Portuguese speakers).
 The restaurants I have tried, however, each hold something a little special in store for you.